 Back to Serie A. What was it about those shirts that resonates to this day?
 We need to start in the early 1980s when, like with cycling jerseys, football kits were beholden to their material: heavy acrylic with a tendency to stretch and hang.
 They looked pretty good actually, but on closer inspection, a little cheap.
 Take Michel Platini decked out in Juventus colours: a flimsy excuse for a collar, plunging neck-line and, except when Juve were reigning champions and wore the scudetto, no shield to speak of.
 (This does seem to be a Juventus thing: other clubs more normally attached their badge to the upper arm.)

 Then, for the 1986/87 season, S.S.C.
 Napoli introduced a real game-changer.
 Manufactured by newly conceived sports’ brand Ennerre, it was the jersey in which Napoli won their first Italian Championship, Diego Maradona at the helm.
-There was nothing particularly technical about this jersey – it appears to be made of cotton – but it featured the club’s crest on the chest, a classic V-neck collar, was sympathetically proportioned and a pleasing shade of blue.
+There was nothing particularly technical about this jersey – it was made from a crude cotton/wool mix called 'lanetta' – but it featured the club’s crest on the chest, a classic V-neck collar, was sympathetically proportioned and a pleasing shade of blue.

 1987/88: Kappa was the next company to raise their game, tidying up Juventus’s kit (still no badge though) and making a good go of AC Milan’s: a thin, traditional collar with no trim, a good width of stripe, the sponsor’s name MEDIOLANUM, replete with minimally obscure symbol, and the Kappa emblem – the silhouette of a man and a woman sat back-to-back – in white.
 AC Milan won the league that season, and the shirt looked even better the next with the scudetto sewn onto it.